 If you don’t get prior authorization as required, you may be responsible for paying for certain benefits and services.
 Prior authorization must be obtained before a scheduled service as soon as reasonably possible.

 All requests requiring a medical or clinical decision are reviewed by a licensed physician or under the supervision of one.
 Furthermore, only a physician may deny a request.
-Review your plan documents or sign in to the online member center to see recommended prior authorization timeframes for certain services.
+Prior Authorizations may take up to fifteen calendar days or longer if additional information is needed.
+Review your plan documents to determine which services require prior authorization.

 You or your provider may file an appeal if coverage is denied.
 To appeal a decision, mail a written request within 180 days from the date of the denial to: